310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Chiaki idle %}
-The idol industry isn’t your private property, though… But, well, I understand what you’re trying to say.
+The idol industry isn’t your personal property, though… But, well, I understand what you’re trying to say.

 I was wondering why ES would go through so much effort to put their hands on an isolated island nobody knows about, that isn’t even on a map…